 For the topping:

-Put a pot with the coconut cream, coconut sugar and salt on medium fire and keep stirring it.
+Put a pot with the coconut cream, coconut sugar and salt on medium fire and stir it continuously.

 Don’t let it boil.

-Take a bowl and mix the corn flour with a table spoon of water and add it to the pot with coconut cream.
-Put it on low fire and leave the mixture for 5 more minutes, while stirring.
+Mix the corn flour with a tablespoon of water in a bowl and add it to the pot with coconut cream.
+Put it on low fire and leave the mixture on for 5 minutes, while stirring.

 Remove from heat and let the mixture cool off.

 Once cooled off, put the mixture into a container and freeze it.
-The mixture should be solid on the sides, but still somehow liquid in the middle.
-Depending on the temperature of your freezer, this can be between 1-2 hours – just keep an eye on it.
+The mixture should come out solid on the sides, but still somehow liquid in the middle.
+Depending on the temperature of your freezer, this can be between 1-2 hours.
+Just keep an eye on it.

 Remove the container and use an electric or hand mixer to whisk the mixture until the ice crystal becomes creamy.